 Check out my Self-Healing Video Series here: Watch Self-Healing Video Series to Release Trauma Online | Vimeo On Demand on Vimeo

 What would you like to know about Hypnosis?
-Here’s some surprising facts: Four Common Myths about Hypnosis: Breaking through the Barriers of Resistance – Sensorium Hypnosis, LL
+Here’s some surprising facts: Four Common Myths about Hypnosis: Breaking through the Barriers of Resistance – Sensorium Hypnosis & Mediumship, LL

 #SpiritualHealingforChildhoodTrauma #EmotionalSupportForChildhoodTrauma #DealingWithChildhoodTrauma #ChildhoodTraumaCounseling